 CPI4 means CPI for the quarter which coincides with the end of the disclosure year; and

-CPI4-4 means CPI for the quarter which coincides with the end of the preceding disclosure year.Revaluation treated as income
+CPI4-4 means CPI for the quarter which coincides with the end of the preceding disclosure year; or

+for non-indexed revaluations, nil.

+For the avoidance of doubt, for the purpose of subclauses (3) and (5), where a revaluation in accordance with Schedule A is undertaken more than once in a disclosure year, 'revalued amount' is determined in respect of the last revaluation undertaken in that disclosure year.

+Revaluation treated as income

 Revaluation, for the purpose of determining or assessing profitability using disclosures made pursuant to an ID determination, must be treated as income.